Elive/synthwave-player/README.md

 <details>
     <summary>
-        <strong>Why this Self-Hosted Player Beats Spotify for Music Lovers</strong>
+        <strong>Why this Self-Hosted Player Beats Spotify for Music Lovers👈 </strong>
     </summary>
     <br>

-For real collectors of good music, for synthwave lovers, for your video game soundtracks, and for seekers of original masterpieces, a self-hosted player isn't just a preference, it's a necessity.
-Here’s why streaming services like Spotify often fall short for the dedicated music enthusiast:
+For real collectors of good music, synthwave lovers, seekers or of original masterpieces, a self-hosted player isn't just a preference, it's a necessity.
+Here’s why streaming services like Spotify fall short for the dedicated music enthusiast:

 -   **🎵 The Unfindable Tracks:** Mainstream services lack the deep cuts.
 Obscure B-sides, rare Japanese imports, fan-made remixes, and entire video game OSTs are very often missing from their libraries.
 With a self-hosted player, if you have the file, you can play it.
 Your collection is limited only by what you can find, not by what a corporation dictates.

+-   **🎤 For Music Creators:** Are you a musician or composer?
+This platform can become your own record label.
+Publish your works-in-progress or finished masterpieces directly to your server, share them with fans, and bypass the corporate gatekeepers of the music industry dictatorship.
+You control the distribution, you own the rights, and you're not bound by any platform's rules.

 -   **💿 The Original Masters:** Streaming platforms frequently replace original album versions with modern "remasters", which can alter the classic sound you fell in love with.
 Self-hosting your music gives you full control over the specific version and mastering of each track, preserving the authentic experience you want to have.